 Student Voice is about people.
 Any student in any classroom in any year, has a voice that should be heard in school.
 Student Voice allows students to share who they are, what they believe, and why they believe what they do with their peers, parents, teachers, and their entire school.
 At Copleston we care about what the students think and take time to listen to their views.
-The views of a random selection of students from each year group are collected each month by a senior member of staff.
-These views range fromteaching and learning to facilities.
+The views of a selection of students from each year group are collected each month by a senior member of staff.
+These views range from teaching and learning to the school facilities.
+The safeguarding lead and another member of SMT also meet a group of students from different year groups weekly to discuss a wide variety of matter and reflect student views on safeguarding, posters, assemblies, sexual health, social time and help advise on any changes that they feel could be made.

-Student Voice is engaged in dozens of ways in classrooms and schools such as: School Council, Year Councils, Student Leaders in Year 11, Sixth Form Senior Leaders, use of the VLE (SharePoint) and electronic suggestion boxes, student voice questionnaires, use of student voice in lessons to enhance learning.
+Student Voice is also gathered in dozens of ways in classrooms and schools such as: the school Council, Year Councils, Student Leaders in Year 11, Sixth Form Senior Leaders, use of the VLE (SharePoint) and electronic suggestion boxes, student voice questionnaires and the ongoing use of student voice in lessons to enhance learning.
 At Copleston we value young people and give them ownership of their learning and opportunities to make a difference.

 At Copleston, we believe that students flourish when given the opportunity to lead and to act as role models to younger students.
 For a number of years, we have successfully run the Student Leader Programme, allowing students in Year 11 to be given specific roles and responsibilities around school.
 This year, we have 90 Student Ambassadors, who have been divided into nine teams, and nine Prefects, with each person being responsible for a team.
 They are easily identified by their jumpers, with Ambassadors wearing blue and the Prefects wearing black.